Back to overview

 “Our students appreciate the many benefits that flow from developing their knowledge and skills in a challenging but secure real-life setting.
 They grow in confidence and competence.
 The additional benefits to the wider community in accessing justice reinforces the positive nature of the work.”

-Pro bono is an excellent way for students to practise giving legal advice and also give something back to the community.
-A lot of firms offer pro bono services, so it’s a good skill to learn early on.
+Pro bono is an excellent way for students to practise giving legal advice and to give something back to the community.
+A lot of law firms offer pro bono services, so it’s a good skill to learn early on.

 Rebecca Wilkinson, chief executive of LawWorks, adds: “I’d encourage every law student to get involved in pro bono volunteering.
 There are a range of opportunities available, which can help you develop your practical legal skills while also helping real people in need resolve their legal problems.
 Win, win.”